SBP-FDEC: Summation-by-Parts Finite Difference Exterior Calculus: Mimetic Finite Difference Operators

 In all cases, we have Lagrange basis functions in the directions in which we take the derivatives and histopolation functions otherwise.
 In the following, we will write the degrees of freedom for all functions in vector form, where we save them in the following order:

-where $\textbf{v}$ is a function for which we require to compute its gradient.
-Analogously to $\mathbf{u}$, we can define the discrete storage of a function $\textbf{w}$, for which we need to compute its \textbf{curl}.
+where $\textbf{v}$ is a function for which we want to be able to compute the divergence.
+Analogously to $\mathbf{v}$, we can define the discrete storage of a function $\textbf{w}$, for which we need to compute its vector-to-scalar curl.
+Figure \ref{fig:varstorage} shows in which order the DOFs are indexed.
 Using the Kronecker product, we can define the 2D partial derivative operators in matrix form: